Mishalkhan1218/EECS-1710-Labs/README.md

 Project_2
 A 2 player pong game, Press A or Z to move player 1 and UP or DOWN to move player 2

+Project_4
+I made 2 strings like objects that react to music which can be played using the keys q,w,e,r,t,y,u,i,o,p,a,s,d,f,g,h,j with a piano background just for the looks.